skypilot-org/skypilot/docs/source/reference/comparison.rst

 Comparing SkyPilot with other systems
 =====================================

-We are often asked "How does SkyPilot compare against XYZ?".
+We are often asked "How does SkyPilot compare with XYZ?".
 Providing an unbiased and up-to date answer for such questions is not easy, especially when the differences may be qualitative.

 This page tries to provide a comparison of SkyPilot with other systems, focusing on the unique features of SkyPilot.
 We welcome feedback and contributions to this page.